FooDeas/raspberrypi-ua-netinst/README.md

 ## Installing
 In normal circumstances, you can just power on your Pi and cross your fingers.

-If you don't have a display attached you can monitor the ethernet card leds to guess activity.
-When it finally reboots after installing everything you will see them going out and on a few times when Raspbian configures it on boot.
+If you don't have a display attached you can monitor the ethernet card LEDs to guess the activity status.
+When it finally reboots after installing everything you will see them illuminate on and off a few times when Raspbian configures on boot.

 If you do have a display, you can follow the progress and catch any possible errors in the default configuration or your own modifications.
 If you have a serial cable connected, installer ouput can be followed there, too.
 If 'console=tty1' at then end of the `cmdline.txt` file is removed, you have access to the console in case of problems.